 Adam is a 3D printing industry veteran and technology executive who previously founded and grew two exited deep tech companies.
-He led the team that shipped the world’s 1st 3D printer, yielding over $100M revenue for 3D Systems, and brought to market two additional 3D printing technologies.
-Adam founded and served as CEO of Microfabrica (acquired by Technoprobe), where he raised $17M in venture funding from prominent investors including DFJ, Partech, and Chevron, and commercialized his invention of the 1st mass production-capable 3D printing process.
-He co-founded and served as VP of AMEX-traded Soligen, the 1st company to market and scale MIT’s next-generation 3D printing technology, going from clean paper to shipped product in just seven months.
-As de facto VP Business Development at Microfabrica, he developed a medical device business from scratch, leading to a $23M investment by Versant Ventures and InterWest Partners, a $5M NIH grant, and major customers.
-As an SMU professor of mechanical engineering, Adam founded and directed the Laboratory for Additive Manufacturing, Robotics, and Automation; invented a new class of robotics based on growth; led the development team and was primary inventor of a new multi-material 3D printing technology for producing robots; and co-invented two 3D printing processes for fabricating soft robotic structures.
-Adam holds some 75 U.S. patents related to 3D printing, robotics, and medical devices, and has over two decades of startup experience in senior roles, including engineering, R&D, business development, and IP management for complex automated/robotic products.
+He led the team that shipped the world’s 1st 3D printer, and brought to market two additional 3D printing technologies.
+Adam founded and served as CEO of Microfabrica (acquired by Technoprobe), where he raised $17M in venture funding from leading investors including DFJ, Partech, and Chevron, and commercialized his invention of the 1st mass production-capable 3D printing process.
+He co-founded and served as VP of AMEX-traded Soligen, the 1st company to market and scale MIT’s “3D Printing” technology.
+As de facto VP Business Development at Microfabrica, he created a medical device business from scratch, leading to a $23M investment by Versant Ventures and InterWest Partners, a $5M NIH grant, and major customers.
+Adam was granted over 75 U.S. patents related to 3D printing, robotics, and medical devices, and holds a degree in physics from MIT.